AbdoKing1921/MojTermin/replit.md

 MojTermin is a mobile-first booking platform for professional services in Serbia.
 The application enables users to discover and book appointments with various service providers including cafes, beauty salons, barbers, wellness centers, and sports facilities.
 Built with a focus on mobile-first design with Serbian language support (Cyrillic optimization), the platform follows a hybrid design approach combining Linear's sharp typography with Airbnb's booking clarity.

 The application uses a full-stack TypeScript architecture with React on the frontend and Express on the backend, with PostgreSQL as the database via Neon serverless.
-Authentication is handled through Replit's OIDC system.
+Authentication is handled through a custom email/password system with bcrypt for password hashing, making the app fully portable and deployable anywhere.

 ## User Preferences